DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2019-08-16-pick-a-course.md

 We’ll need to amend this design to include training locations too – some courses offer multiple locations that a candidate can choose between.
 For example national SCITTs or school direct providers working with many schools.

-Users coming directly from Find could have a course pre-populated or added using a different flow, this hasn’t been designed yet.
+Users coming directly from Find could have a course pre-populated or added using a different flow, this has not been designed yet.